census-instrumentation/opencensus-go/internal/benchmarks/README.md

 ## Benchmarks

-Benchmarks instrumenting an OpenCensus enabled gRPC backend vs one that isn't.
+Benchmarks measure the cost of OpenCensus  on a gRPC client and server.
 Once tests are run it generates some charts of:

 * allocs/op vs QPS
 * throughput/op vs QPS